-Perth has plenty to offer, from a unique learning environment, and a fantastic outdoor lifestyle, to shopping and fine dining.
-Read this post to know more about why you should choose Western Australia as your study destination.
+Perth offers plenty, from a unique learning environment and a fantastic outdoor lifestyle to shopping and fine dining.
+Read this post to learn why you should choose Western Australia as your study destination.

 Western Australia provides international students with a safe study environment.
 It is home to top universities, schools, English Language Colleges and vocational institutions that offer high-quality education with flexible study pathways.

 The state has a practical approach towards education guided by experts in the field, ensuring that students have the relevant skills for a specific industry.

 Research held in the city of Perth is respected worldwide.
 It is excelling in the following areas: engineering, astrophysics, chemistry, medicine and health sciences, agriculture, metallurgy, geology, renewable energy and environmental management.

-Studying science at one of the universities in Perth will allow you to contribute to various projects - like the development of new vaccines, clean water production and methods to combat climate change.
+Studying science at one of the universities in Perth will allow you to contribute to various projects - like developing new vaccines, clean water production and methods to combat climate change.

 Your study experience in Western Australia will provide learning and allow you to be a part of a growing academic and professional network worldwide.

 Universities in Western Australia

 2. Work Opportunities in Western Australia

 There are plenty of jobs for international students in Western Australia.
 If you are on an Australia student visa, you can work part-time jobs for up to 40 hours per fortnight.
 This allows you to be an active community member and earn some money.